DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: METHODOLOGY

-However, the grid-to-grid relationship (lower-left panel of Figure~\ref{fig:train_loss}) support the opposite trend.
+However, the grid-to-grid relationship (lower left panel of Figure~\ref{fig:train_loss}) supports the opposite trend.
 From epoch 200 to 2000, the scatter increases while maintaining minimal bias, indicating improved density distribution recovery at the cost of reduced correlation with the true field.
 This trade-off highlights the need for a quantitative criterion to identify the optimal training stage.

-We define the factor $f_{sc}$ as the product of the perpendicular variance, represented by the smaller eigenvalue of the covariance matrix of $ (\vec{\delta}_\mathrm{rec}, \vec{\delta}_\mathrm{true}) $, and the absolute value of one minus the correlation slope, which is given by the slope of the eigenvector corresponding to the larger variance.
-As illustrated in the lower-right panel of Figure~\ref{fig:train_loss}, this factor reaches its minimum value at approximately epoch 1300 and increases significantly after epoch 2000.
+We define the factor $f_{sc}$ as the product of the perpendicular variance, represented by the smaller eigenvalue of the covariance matrix of $ (\vec{\delta}_\mathrm{rec}, \vec{\delta}_\mathrm{true}) $, and the absolute value of 1 minus the correlation slope, which is given by the slope of the eigenvector corresponding to the larger variance.
+As illustrated in the lower right panel of Figure~\ref{fig:train_loss}, this factor reaches its minimum value at approximately epoch 1300 and increases significantly after epoch 2000.
 Consequently, halting the training process around epoch 1300 achieves a balance between high-density recovery and correlation retention, ensuring the reconstructed field accurately represents cosmological structures.

 These results underscore the necessity of carefully assessing the training stages to ensure the reliability of the model for cosmological inference.
-The methodology introduced here could be generalized to other datasets, offering a pathway to robust machine learning applications in astrophysical studies.
+The methodology introduced here could be generalized to other datasets \citep[e.g.][]{2024PhRvD.109f3509S}, offering a pathway to robust ML applications in astrophysical studies.